 Head to your Application online.
 You can see your library information at the top of the screen before the application tabs start.
 There are two buttons on the right hand side, one says “Application Packet” and one says “Question List.”
 You can click “Application Packet” to get a draft application that is printable and or viewable via e-mail for anyone you need to share it with.

-If you need to reallocate costs above 10% of your total Ready to Read grant award from one budget category to another, a Grant Modification Request form is available in the online grants system.
-Please use this to submit any needed changes for approval.
+If you need to reallocate costs above 10% of your total Ready to Read grant award from one budget category to another, please check in with state library staff.
 As long as the scope or intended outcomes of your project are not significantly altered, your request will likely be approved quickly.

 Every project is different, but it is crucial to articulate the desired outcome(s) of your proposed project, and to also think about how you will be able to reasonably measure how your project delivered on those stated outcomes.
 Stating that your project helped 128 kids sign up for library cards is not an outcome, that's an output.
 An outcome would be something like, Of the 128 previously unserved families our project reached out to, 80% say they now use the library on a regular basis.
 An outcome is often reflected as a change in attitude and/or behavior.